hellonarrativ/api-docs/docs/tagpublisher.rst

 Updating Your Buttons
 ^^^^^^^^^^^^^^^^^^^^^

 Below is an example JS snippet that will create a `MutationObserver`_, on all relevant links on your article, which trigger after our auction runs.
-Please note, the code below assume ``monetized-links`` is a pre-existing identifier.
-If there is no identifier you may use ``document.querySelectorAll("a[data-bamx-auction]")``
+Please note, the code below assumes ``monetized-links`` is a pre-existing identifier.
+If there is no identifier you may use ``document.querySelectorAll("a[data-bamx-auction]")`` instead.

 .. code-block:: javascript